hhuOS/hhuOS/README.md

 [Peanut-GB](https://github.com/deltabeard/Peanut-GB) by [*deltabeard*](https://github.com/deltabeard):
 - Available as `peanut-gb` command in hhuOS.
 - Arrow keys are mapped to WASD, A and B are mapped to K and J, Start is mapped to Space, Select is mapped to Enter.
-Use '+' and '-' to adjust screen scaling.
+Use 'F1' and 'F2' to adjust screen scaling.
+Use 'F3' to cycle through color palettes and 'F4' to reset to default palette.
 - Place your own ROM files in `disk/hdd0/user/gameboy/` before building hhuOS to include them in the HDD image.
 - The following games are included in `/user/gameboy/`:
   - [2048-gb](https://github.com/Sanqui/2048-gb) by [*Sanqui*](https://github.com/Sanqui) ([zlib](https://github.com/Sanqui/2048-gb/blob/master/LICENSE))